Mergers of compact objects with cores of massive stars: evolutionary pathways, r-process nucleosynthesis and multi-messenger signatures: Accretion and feedback physics during the merger

 One effect that would be crucial to explore in simulations in order to get a more realistic picture of the rate in which compact objects accrete mass during CEE is the role of radiation pressure on the accreted matter.
 In optically thick environments, as the accretion rate grows the in-flowing material heats-up and radiation pressure becomes so dominant that it can start counterbalancing gravity, inhibiting further accretion of material onto the accretor as the accretion rate reaches the Eddington limit, given by

 for a NS and BH accretors, respectively, where $c$ is the speed of light, $R_{\rm NS}$ is the radius of the NS, $\kappa$ is the typical opacity, $\eta$ is an efficiency factor and $M_{\rm BH}$ is the mass of the BH.
 For standard parameters, in both cases this accretion rate is on the order of $10^{-7}-10^{-6} M_{\rm \odot} \yr^{-1}$, much lower than the typical Bondi-Hoyle-Lyttleton accretion rate.
+While radiative cooling alone might not be able to increase the accretion rate by compact objects due to the high opacitties of stellar envelopes, convection could assist in carrying energy outwards to regions where radiative transfer becomes more efficient (e.g., \citealt{Gricheneretal2018Convection}; \citealt{WilsonNordhaus2019Convection}; \citealt{WilsonNordhaus2022Convection}.)
+To understand the effect of radiation on the accretion process, it is important to account for radiative transport in the simulations, as adiabatic hydrodynamic simulations of Bondi-Hoyle-Lyttleton mass accretion find that the infalling material creates a hydrostatic halo surrounding the compact object (e.g., \citealt{Ruffertetal1994accretion}; \citealt{Prustetlal2024accretion}).

-In the case of a compact object-core merger, the optically thick in-flowing gas can trap the photons and carry them inwards, leading to adiabatic compression that increases the temperature of the flow.
-If it reaches the threshold for pair production, $T_{\rm pp}=\simeq 1.2 \times 10^{10}\;\rm K$ that corresponds to the total rest mass energy of the pair $E_{pp}=1.022 \MeV$, pairs of electrons $e^{-}$ and positrons $e^{+}$ can form and annihilate trough the production of photons that get trapped in the flow
+In the case of a compact object-core merger, the optically thick in-flowing gas is likely to trap the photons and carry them inwards, leading to adiabatic compression that increases the temperature of the flow.
+If it reaches the threshold for pair production, $T_{\rm pp}\simeq 1.2 \times 10^{10}\;\rm K$ that corresponds to the total rest mass energy of the pair $E_{pp}=1.022 \MeV$, pairs of electrons $e^{-}$ and positrons $e^{+}$ can form and annihilate trough the production of photons that get trapped in the flow

 In cases where the flow's temperature reaches values of $\approx 10^{11} \; K$, it becomes sufficiently high to provide the energy required for the production of (virtual) W and Z bosons that mediate weak interactions, and the newly formed $e^{-}e^{+}$ pairs could also annihilate by emitting neutrinos and anti-neutrinos